zelezo001/rust-trees/how_does_it_work.md

    D   C            C   N
    ```

-Last possible state of subtree is that D is black and therefore empty child (it would be violation of rule 4) and C is
+Last possible state of subtree is that D is black and and C is red.
-red.
-We can perform rotation and wrap colors of sibling and D. Now we can restore properties of the tree with previous
+We can perform rotation and swap colors of sibling and D. Now we transformed three into previous case and restore balance as mentioned before.
-case.

    ```
        P             P
       / \           / \
      S   N   =>    C   N
-    / \           /
+    / \           / \
-   D   C         S
+   D   C         S   B
+      / \       / \
+     A   B     D   A
    ```

 --------------